waittim/ConVIRT-Colab/README.md

 - Local based: [**data_prepare_MIMIC.ipynb**](https://github.com/waittim/ConVIRT-Colab/blob/master/data_prepare_MIMIC.ipynb)
 - Colab based: [**data_prepare_openi.ipynb**](https://github.com/waittim/ConVIRT-Colab/blob/master/data_prepare_openi.ipynb)

-After preparation, there should be a CSV file which contains image path and text file path for each paired-image-text.(Or we can save the text content in the CSV file directly.)
+After preparation, there should be a CSV file which contains image path and text file path for each paired-image-text.
+(Or we can save the text content in the CSV file directly.)

 ### 2. Define Configuration

 In **config.yaml**, we need to define the training hyperperemeter, the data path, and the base models.
 Here is an example:

 ```
-batch_size: 64 #32
+batch_size: 32
 epochs: 1000
 eval_every_n_epochs: 5
 fine_tune_from: Jan16_02-27-36_edu-GPU-Linux
 log_every_n_steps: 2
-learning_rate: 5e-4 #1e-4
+learning_rate: 1e-4
 weight_decay: 1e-6
 fp16_precision: True
 truncation: True